 There are two ways you or your organization might access this tool:

-- an online course (which can be customized for specific sectors)
+- An online course (which can be customized for specific sectors)

-- an in-person workshop with your team or organization.
-A member of our team will explain these skills and illustrate how each of them is used as part of effective collaboration (and why we know that they work).
+- An in-person workshop with your team or organization.
+A member of our team will explain these skills and illustrate how each of them is used as part of the effective collaboration (and why we know that they work).
 We’ll give participants the opportunity to practice using some of the skills (the number depends on the length of the workshop) and some ways they can continue to develop as agile leaders.